gnithin/flow-test/README.md

 @end
 ```

-Make sure that the tests in which the you'd like the test the flow begins with `testFlow`.
-If not, the methods will not be asserted in those tests.
-You can add the class and method selector string in an array.
+When testing the flow of methods, make sure that the test-name begins with `testFlow`.
+If not, the methods will not be asserted in those tests and they'll work similar to vanilla `XCTestCase`.

+The methods can be specified using the classname and method selector string.
+It's internally called a method-spec.
+You can create a method-spec using the macro - `KMFMakeMethodSpec(@"classname", @"methodSelector")`.

+You can add a list of method-specs to assert that these selectors will be called in the order specified by the list.
+You need to add the method-specs list to the `KMFAddMethodSpecsList(@[...])`.

+So the flow-test for the `complicatedFeature` will look like -

 ```ObjC
 - (void)testFlowFeatureWithZero{